YubenB/YubenB.github.io/README.md

 ## Usage

 - Open index.html with Live Server or any other local server setup.
-- The website will display a list of upcoming events fetched from data.json.
+- The website will display a list of upcoming events fetched from local storage.
 - Use the input fields and buttons to add, edit, or delete events.

 ## Contributing